pyDataVis/pyDataVis/examples/ScriptCommands/despike/readme.txt

 Enter "despike I 3" in the script window and execute (Ctrl+E)

-The spikes have been removed.
+The spikes have been removed (like in despike.png).